TRAILS Recreation is for EveryBODY!

 2018 Summer Activities

-Tai Chi for Arthritis and Falls Prevention Classes Thursdays 3:00 – 4:00
+Tai Chi for Arthritis and Falls Prevention in Homer: Classes Thursdays 3:00 – 4:00

 Seward Arts and Crafts on Thursdays!